datatrails/datatrails-python/README.rst

 File Story Runner
 =================

-One can run scenarios - a sequence of steps - from a python dictionary or from a yaml or json file.
+You can run scenarios - a sequence of steps - from a python dictionary or from a yaml or json file.

 Python